Intrinsic energy of Lema\^itre-Tolman-Bondi models and cosmological implications: The particular case of the LTB metrics asymptotically behaving like a flat FLRW universe

 From (\ref{expression Omega}), we easily obtain

 with

 Then, from (\ref{definition Omega}) and the first equation of (\ref{limits}) we have

 According to (\ref{contribution}), this asymptotic behavior of $k$ means that the contribution to $P^0$ in (\ref{energy bis}) from the term involving $k$ vanishes.
-Thus, in order to calculate $P^0$ for the flat CGBH model, we are left with the remaining contribution from the term dealing with the function $A$.
+Thus, in order to calculate $P^0$ for the asymptotic flat version of the CGBH model, we are left with the remaining contribution from the term dealing with the function $A$.
 To calculate this contribution we have to make explicit how fast $A$ approaches $a(t)r$ (see the first equation of (\ref{limits})) when $r \to \infty$.
-The easiest way to make this is to use one of the Einstein field equations for the LTB metrics (\ref{metric})(see \cite{Garcia-Bellido}):
+The easiest way to make this is to use one of the Einstein field equations (\ref{A equation}) and (\ref{A equation 2}) for the LTB metrics (\ref{metric}).

-More precisely, we will consider Eq. (\ref{A equation}) for $r \to \infty$, where as we have just seen $k$ behaves like $k\sim r^2e^{-r/\Delta r}$, jointly with the parametric $A$ value for the flat CGBH model \cite{Garcia-Bellido,Zumalacarregui}, i.e.,
+More precisely, we will consider Eq. (\ref{A equation}) for $r \to \infty$ where, as we have just seen, $k$ behaves like $k\sim r^2e^{-r/\Delta r}$, jointly with the parametric $A$ value for the asymptotically flat CGBH model \cite{Garcia-Bellido,Zumalacarregui}, i.e.,